 Disclaimer: I get a small commission at no additional cost to you when you make a qualified purchase under the affiliate links.

-For the sauce, it will sound like a lot of work because there are quite a number of ingredients we’ll be using.
+For the sauce, it will sound like a lot of work because there are several ingredients used.
 But it is definitely worth it because the outcome is deep in all kinds of flavors!
 Some of the main things you need are…

 - Soy Sauce.
-For this recipe, you’ll only be using the regular type of soy sauce.
-I personally like Sempio, Kikkoman, or Lee Kum Kee, but any regular type is good to go.
+Use regular soy sauce.
+I personally like Sempio, Kikkoman, or Lee Kum Kee.
 This will give umami and a beautiful color to the dish.

 - Brown Sugar.
-In actuality, you can use white sugar or sugar substitutes, but brown sugar is just the OG way to do it.
+Brown sugar is the OG way to do it, but you can also use white sugar or sugar substitutes.
 It will balance all the saltiness from the soy sauce.

 - Cinnamon Stick.
-Cinnamon is not often used in broths, but one small stick helps make the broth richer in terms of sweetness and spice.
+This helps make the broth richer in terms of sweetness and spice.

 - Korean Radish.
 The radish will add a refreshing taste to the broth.
 During the winter, Korean radishes are at their peak, so it’s the perfect time to use them.
-However, if that is not available, you can use regular radish or turnip in place of it.
-The radish will also beautifully soak in all the sauce which will make it super tasty.
+However, if that is not available, you can use regular radish in place of it.
+You add this to the sauce unchopped, and you can either discard it afterwards or chop and shape it into balls to add to the presentation of the dish.

 - Sake.
-Sake is a Japanese alcoholic beverage.
+Sake is a type of Japanese alcohol.
 While it is a common drink you pair with sushi and lightly fried dishes, it also goes well as an ingredient in any soy-based dishes.
-It has higher alcoholic content than mirin but it is also sweet with a kick.
+This helps intensify the flavor of the stew, making it richer and more complex.
 If you do not have sake, you can also use soju.

 Taking It Up A Notch

 One of the secrets to making a good galbi jjim is actually adding a blend of garlic, onion, ginger, and Korean pear.
-These have many purposes: They help tenderize the meat, eliminate any odor from the meat, and overall give deeper flavor to the broth.
+These have many purposes: They help tenderize the meat, eliminate any odor, and overall give deeper flavor to the broth.

 Galbi Jjim, the Asian Beef Stew

-If in the West, there are a lot of spices used in making their version of beef stew, we personally like adding several things that are more common in Asian cooking.
+In the West, there are a lot of spices used in making beef stew.
+By contrast, we personally like adding several things that are more common in Asian cooking.

 - Jujubee.
-These are dried dates that are commonly used in soup dishes like Samgyetang.
-It will give the broth natural sweetness.
+These are dried dates, which are commonly used in soup dishes like Samgyetang.
+It will also add natural sweetness and nutrients to the broth.

 - Chestnuts and Other Types of Nuts (Pine, Ginko, etc).
-Nuts may be unusual to soups, but they actually give underlying sweetness, earthiness, and nuttiness to the broth.
+Nuts may be unusual in soups, but they actually give underlying sweetness, earthiness, and nuttiness to the dish.

 Making the Best Korean Braised Short Ribs

 One of the key things I learned when cooking this up is timing.
-I think the perfect galbijjim is when the meat is fork-tender, but at the same time, it is still intact.
-That is why I highly recommend you boil it only for an hour and fifteen minutes.
-That way, the meat stays together, and you get to munch off the bones!
+The perfect galbi jjim is when the meat is fork-tender, but at the same time, still intact.
+That is why I highly recommend you boil it only for an hour (if using boneless) or 1 hour 15 minutes (if using bone-in).

-Another one is to make it look nice.
-Once the stew is cooked, drain the sauce into another bowl so you can remove the cinnamon stick, scallions, etc. Afterward, try to shape the carrots and radishes in circles.
-That way, it’s both appealing in sight, smell, and taste.
+Another one is to make the dish look pretty.
+Remove any scum that may float on top as it boils to keep the broth clear.
+Then, once the stew is cooked, drain the sauce into another bowl so you can remove the cinnamon stick, scallions, peppercorns, etc. That way, it’s appealing to the sight, smell, and taste.
 Perfect!

-You have the option to keep the sauce a bit more thin and saucy or you can boil it a little bit longer to thicken it up.
-No need to add the slurry, but it should look like a perfect glaze in no time.
-Either way, you boil it separately and add it back to the meat before serving.
+Once the sauce is drained, you have the option to keep it thin and saucy, or you can boil it a little bit longer to thicken it up and turn it into a shiny glaze.
+Either way, plate the meat and vegetables, boil the sauce separately until the preferred consistency is reached, and pour it back into the meat before serving.

 Serving Galbi Jjim

 Galbi Jjim is served with rice and napa cabbage kimchi or radish kimchi, hands down.
-The rice perfectly absorbs the sauce and the kimchi would cut through all the savor.
-For any leftovers, this is one of those dishes that taste better overnight.
+The rice perfectly absorbs the sauce, and the kimchi would cut through all the savor.
+For any leftovers, this is one of those dishes that tastes better overnight.
 Just keep it in a clean container in the fridge.

 Other Korean stews you might like: